alexandradecarvalho/web-technologies-intro/responsive-web-design/responsive-web-design.md

 #### 4. Background gradient patterns

 Both linear and radial gradients can be used to create complex background patterns.

+#### 5. Responsive considerations for CSS

+Different declarations can be used for different *viewports*, through media queries. linear and radial gradients can be used to create complex background patterns.